geeknite/geeknite.github.io/_posts/2013-01-12-minoura-b60-r-magnetic-trainer-review-best-for-money.md

 * If you are in for non smart trainers there are many brands available with similar specs like [CycleOps]({{ site.constants.wsib }}/us/Cycleops),[Elite]({{ site.constants.wsib }}/us/elite%20indoor%20trainer)
 * If you are most interested in smart trainers with slope simulation and online competition like [Tacx trainers]({{ site.constants.wsib }}/us/tacx%20trainers)

-If you are considering buying any of these trainers on amazon consider doing it through our links or you can try [#WhereToBuy]({{ site.constants.wsib }}/) to find the best prices for this trainers comparing Amazon and Ebay.
+If you are considering buying any of these trainers on amazon consider doing it through our links or you can try [{{ site.constants.wsibName }}]({{ site.constants.wsib }}/) to find the best prices for this trainers comparing Amazon and Ebay.
 **Thanks for reading!**